ericabxy/opend6/docs/_attributes/PsionicPower.md

 title: Psionic Power
 alternate_names:
 - Psychic Ability
-category: System Book
+category: optional
-order: 10
+source: System Book
 ---

 > Like Magic, this attribute applies only in game worlds where this phenomenon exists, and represents a character's ability to wield psychic powers, from danger sense to pyrotechnics to telekinesis.